Gajar Gobhi Shalgam Achar Recipe

 For a gluten-free pickle recipe, skip adding asafetida.

 Mustard Oil – North Indian pickles are typically made using mustard oil, which lends them a unique flavor.
-No other oil can do justice to the traditional taste, but if, for any reason, you cannot use mustard oil, then use light olive oil as an alternative.
+No other oil can do justice to the traditional taste, but if you cannot use mustard oil for any reason, use light olive oil as an alternative.

 How To Make Gajar Gobhi Shalgam Ka Achar